 What is the best walking tour in Boston?

 That’s up for debate, but our top picks are the Freedom Trail Tour, Harvard University Campus Tour, and Salem Witch Walk.
-The Freedom Trail Tour is a great option for first-time visitors to Boston as this popular 2.5-mile walking tour takes you to 16 historically significant sites, including the Boston Common, the Paul Revere House, and the Old North Church.
+The Freedom Trail Tour is an excellent option for first-time visitors to Boston.
+This popular 2.5-mile walking tour takes you to 16 historically significant sites, including the Boston Common, the Paul Revere House, and the Old North Church.